 3. Hidden Depths

 It’s a hot summer along the Northumberland coast.
 Julie Armstrong returns home from a night out only to discover her son dead.
-Luke was strangled and placed in a bath of water.
-He is then covered with wildflowers.
+Luke was strangled and placed in a bath of water before being covered with wildflowers.
 Inspector Vera Stanhope was intrigued by this stylized murder scene.

-Then a second body, that of Lily Marshis, a beautiful young teacher, was found in a rock pool strewn with flowers.
+Then a second body, that of Lily Marshis, a beautiful young teacher, turns up in a rock pool strewn with flowers.
 Vera has to quickly find the dramatist and killer who is creating art from death.

 Although the clues come slowly from those who knew Luke and Lily before, Vera quickly finds herself drawn to the curious group who found Lily’s body.
 What binds these four men and the one woman?
 Are they the trustworthy, close-knit unit they claim they are?

-Sinister secrets slowly emerge as local residents are forced into sharing their private lives.
+Sinister secrets slowly emerge as local residents must share their private lives.
 But the killer is still there, waiting to prepare another beautiful, watery tomb.

 4. Silent Voices

 Vera Stanhope, DI, discovers the body of a woman in her local gym’s sauna room.
 She wonders briefly if it is a simple, natural death.
-However, ligature marks are found around the victim’s throat – death is never that simple.
+However, there are ligature marks around the victim’s throat – death is never that simple.

 Vera gathers her team and asks them to interview staff and those connected to the victim.
 Meanwhile, Sergeant Joe Ashworth works with Vera to determine the motive.